UAB-IT/linear/docs-src/principals/color.md

 # Color

-The UABIT Website uses an expanded version of the official color pallete provided by University Relations.
+The UABIT Website uses an expanded version of the official color palette provided by University Relations.
 Each color is given a semantic name and a number value in 100 increments between 100 and 900 inclusive.
 500 represents the base color, with lower numbers being tints and higher numbers being shades.

 ## Neutral

 This color is used to create depth and create divisions.
 The base of this color is **Smoke Gray** from the UAB brand toolkit.
-This color is reffered to as its old name **Stone** in the code.
+This color is referred to as its old name **Stone** in the code.

 <div style="display: flex; flex-wrap: wrap;">
   <div style="margin: 10px;">